nextflow-io/nextflow/docs/config.md

 process.maxErrors = 10
 ```

-A config option consists of one or more names separated by dots.
-The names other than the last one are known as *config scopes*.
-See {ref}`config-options` for the full set of config options organized by scope.
+A config option consists of an *option name* prefixed by any number of *scopes* separated by dots.
+Config scopes are used to group related config options.
+See {ref}`config-options` for the full set of config options.

-The right-hand side is typically a literal value such as a number, boolean, or string, but can be any expression, such as a dynamic string:
+The expression is typically a literal value such as a number, boolean, or string.
+However, any expression can be used:

 ```groovy
 params.helper_file = "${projectDir}/assets/helper.txt"